TMS and the Catastrophic Mindset

 tension myositis syndrome help.jpg

-How TMS and catastrophizing go hand in hand
+How chronic pain and catastrophization go hand in hand

 Everyone goes through hard times in life.
 Trauma, life-changing episodes, maybe accidents, rejection, failure, stress, you name it.
 A lot of people bounce back from these episodes, especially if they are balanced out by more positive things - love, friendships, relaxation, achievements, and new challenges being some of the things that can help us get back on track.
 But unfortunately, when two or more such episodes occur too close to each other, we find it harder to bounce back, and are more likely to develop a catastrophic mindset.